flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ```terminal
 $ flutter create --org com.example --template=plugin hello
 ```

-`
-This creates a plugin project in the `hello/` folder with the following specialized content:
+This creates a plugin project in the `hello` folder with the following specialized content:

 **`lib/hello.dart`**